kshaffer/courses/as3-assign.md

 Find assignments under the class date in which the assignment is due.
 They are in reverse chronological order (most recent on top).

+## October 6 prep

+*Either* find three classmates to approve your performance-ready transcription *or* get your transcription into performance-ready shape by Monday.
+Let's get all the transcriptions finished, solid, and in for assessment this week.

 ## October 1 prep

 If you are confident in the status of your transcription project, seek out classmates to provide official approval, per [the project guidelines](as3-trans.html).
 Otherwise, seek feedback (from me or your peers) or wait for feedback from me before proceeding.